apache/spark/docs/concepts.rst

 Airflow leverages the power of
-`Jinja Templating <http://jinja.pocoo.org/docs/dev/>`_ and this can be a powerful tool to use in combination with macros (see the :doc:`macros` section).
+`Jinja Templating <http://jinja.pocoo.org/docs/dev/>`_ and this can be a powerful tool to use in combination with macros (see the :doc:`macros-ref` section).

 For example, say you want to pass the execution date as an environment variable to a Bash script using the ``BashOperator``.